30 Things Your Dog Wishes You Knew

 I hate pills.
 Please hide them in yummy treats

 If I don’t like the taste of something, I spit it out.
 So that’s why I’ve probably been spitting out my medicine.
 Try hiding it in meat, peanut butter, or “pill pocket” treats from the supermarket.
 These pills are important to my health, so please make sure I take them.
+These products can help your dog’s anxiety.

 You’re probably feeding me too much

 Think about what happens when you eat too much: you get a little pudgy.
 To keep me from putting on the pounds (which can lead to a slew of other health issues), control my food intake and actually pay attention to the number of treats you’re giving me.
-Find out the 10 things vets want you to know about your dog’s food, ASAP.

 I overheat more quickly than you––check the temperature before exercising me

 During summertime, the sidewalks and pavement can get really hot.
 You can wear sneakers and you have the choice to dress lighter.
 I, on the other hand, have lots of fur and I probably don’t have shoes to guard my paws against the pavement.
 Plus, my internal temperature control system just isn’t as advanced as yours.
 Please check the temperature before we go for a walk––it could save me.
 And if I’m an outside dog, make sure I have accessibility to shade or indoor space, and lots of water.
+Learn if dogs can eat cat food.

 I know they’re expensive, but please give me worm and flea medicine!